DaliaBasa/Active-Directory/README.md

 10. Bibliography

 ## Windows Server Fundamentals
+???

 ## Active Directory Domain Services Fundamentals
+### The Active Directory system can operate in two distinct modes: as Active Directory Lightweight Directory Services (AD LDS) and as Active Directory Domain Services (AD DS).
+Directory Services (AD LDS) and as Active Directory Domain Services (AD DS).
 Active Directory is a directory service made by Microsoft to give a solution to the IT infrastructure complexity within the growing numbers of users/devices in networks.

 Directory services allows an easy and quick storage, search and managment of resources within a network.
 The Active Directory works in a hierarchical way and allows the arrangement of resources based on DCs (Domain Controllers - databases), it is also a secutiry solution to vast networks.